Lwówek Śląski: Middle Ages

+Modern era

+During the Thirty Years' War, Löwenberg was devastated by Swedish and Imperial troops, especially between 1633 and 1643.
+By the Peace of Westphalia in 1648, the town was largely destroyed and had a decimated population of only hundreds.

 Löwenberg slowly recovered during its reconstruction, but began to prosper again after its acquisition by the Kingdom of Prussia in 1741 during the Silesian Wars.
-Troops of the First French Empire occupied Löwenberg in May 1813, and Napoleon Bonaparte stayed in the town from August 21–23 while organizing his defenses against the Prussian troops of General Gebhard von Blücher.
-Following Macdonald's retreat after the Battle of the Katzbach with Blucher, General Puthod’s Division, including Vacherau's Brigade (The Irish Regiment, 134th & 143rd Regiments), became isolated from the rest of the army.
-The River Bober (Bóbr) had risen out of its banks from the heavy rains and the bridges were underwater.
+Troops of the First French Empire occupied the town in May 1813.
+Polish writer Aleksander Fredro joined the Napoleonic troops in the town.
+On August 21, 1813, the present-day district of Płakowice was the site of a battle, in which French and Polish troops defeated the Prussians, and Napoleon Bonaparte stayed in the town on August 21–23 while organizing his defenses against the Prussian troops of General Gebhard von Blücher.
+Following Macdonald's retreat after the Battle of the Katzbach with Blucher, General Puthod's Division, including Vacherau's Brigade (The Irish Regiment, 134th & 143rd Regiments), became isolated from the rest of the army.
+The Bóbr River had risen out of its banks from the heavy rains and the bridges were underwater.
 The division had been reduced to six thousand men and twelve pieces of artillery.
 On the morning of 29 August, they reached the town of Lowenberg.
-It took up the best position it could find, on the narrow ridge above Plakowice, with its back to the river.
+It took up the best position it could find, on the narrow ridge above Płakowice, with its back to the river.
 All the bridges had been washed away and there was no possibility of constructing a bridge with the river flooding its banks on both sides.
 A combined Russian and Prussian Army of overwhelming superiority faced the Division but could only attack at the one narrow south-eastern end of the ridge.
 The battle began at 8:00 am and lasted until after 4:00 pm.
 When the Division had expended the last of its ammunition, the enemy attacked and overran its position.

 Most of the officers waded into the river and swam to the opposite shore.
 The riverbed itself was not terribly wide although the current was strong.
 They were able to wade about half the distance, swim a short way, and walk through the water to dry land.
 The total French casualties of killed, wounded, drowned and captured were more the 3,000.

 Löwenberg was included within the Province of Silesia after the 1814 Prussian administrative reorganization.
 Like the rest of the Kingdom of Prussia, the town became part of the German Empire in 1871 during the unification of Germany.
-It became part of the Prussian Province of Lower Silesia after World War I. In the interwar period and during World War II there was an economic recession.